Tom Blundell (cricketer)

-Thomas Ackland Blundell (born 1 September 1990) is a New Zealand cricketer.
-He made his international debut for the New Zealand national cricket team in January 2017.
-He also plays first-class cricket for Wellington.
-In April 2019, he was named in New Zealand's One Day International (ODI) squad for the 2019 Cricket World Cup, despite being uncapped in an ODI match.
-Blundell was a member of the New Zealand team that won the 2019–2021 ICC World Test Championship.
-He was one of the recipients of the Wisden Cricketers of the Year award in 2023.
+Thomas Ackland Blundell (born 1 September 1990) is a New Zealand professional cricketer who plays as a right-handed batter and wicket-keeper for the New Zealand national team and Wellington.
+Since making his senior international debut in 2017, he has predominantly played Test matches for the national side.
+He was part of the squad that won the 2019–2021 ICC World Test Championship and featured in the historic 3–0 away series whitewash against India in 2024.

 Background and domestic career

-A scion of the ancient Lancashire gentry family, Blundell was educated at Wellington College, Wellington where he excelled at cricket.
+Blundell was educated at Wellington College, Wellington where he excelled at cricket.
 Named in New Zealand's squad for the 2010 Under-19 Cricket World Cup, playing in one game, Blundell made his first-class debut in 2013.
 In June 2018, he was awarded a contract with Wellington for the 2018–19 season.
 In November 2020, in the third round of the 2020–21 Plunket Shield season, Blundell was given out obstructing the field.